 Chronic hives affects up to 1.0% of the U.S. population.
-It is also known as chronic idiopathic urticaria or chronic spontaneous urticaria.
+It is also known as chronic idiopathic urticaria or chronic spontaneous urticaria or chronic autoimmune urticaria.
 It can often last up to 5 years (80%) or more (20%).
 Its highest incidence is between 20 and 40 years of age and woman outnumber men (2:1).

 Chronic hives is associated with poor sleep and reduced quality of life.
 Many of the medications used to treat hives (first generation antihistamines, i.e. benadryl, hydroxyzine) cause severe sedation.
 Others such as Doxepin work very well to control hives, but common side effects are lethargy, dry mouth and constipation.